kylejones200/psis_4700_applied_ai/webslides/weekdetail_Evaluation-and-Metrics.md

 ## Generative Models

-Traditional metrics struggle.
+Traditional metrics struggle
 New measures focus on quality and faithfulness:
-BLEU: compares machine text to human text.
+BLEU: compares machine text to human text
-ROUGE: measures overlap.
+ROUGE: measures overlap
 BERTScore: compares meaning

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.